DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 This section explains how to track ODM usage with the IBM License Service.

-Follow the **Installation** section of the [Manual installation without the Operator Lifecycle Manager (OLM)](https://www.ibm.com/docs/en/cpfs?topic=software-manual-installation-without-operator-lifecycle-manager-olm).
+Follow the **Installation** section of the [Manual installation without the Operator Lifecycle Manager (OLM)](https://www.ibm.com/docs/en/cpfs?topic=software-manual-installation-without-operator-lifecycle-manager-olm) documentation.
 Do not follow the **Creating an IBM Licensing instance**  part!

 ### Create the Licensing instance